qlik-demo-team/qdt-components/readme.md

 | showGo           | Boolean       | false         |

 ### Version Log
+- 1.3.0 Bump up Picasso.js.
+        Change the tooltip to the new one from Picasso.
+        Break Picasso settings into reusable components and expose them to the Dom.
-- 1.2.1 bumpup qdt-lui to include the tabset
+- 1.2.1 bumpup qdt-lui to include the tabset.
 - 1.2.0 QdtFilter - add tabset for horizontal menu.
 - 1.1.70 QdtPicasso - add rangeArea chart
 - 1.1.69 QdtPicasso - add prio prop for rendering svg.
 It defaults to canvas